Dayton Flyers football: National championships

 Dayton has won two national championships, both during their tenure in Division III.

 Dayton has made five appearances in the NCAA Division III National Championship Game, also known as the Stagg Bowl.
 The Flyers defeated Ithaca, 63–0 in the 1980 championship game, and defeated Union (NY) 17–7 in the 1989 championship game.
 The Flyers were unsuccessful in three other championship game appearances, losing 17–10 to Widener in 1981, 19–3 to Wagner in 1987, and 34–20 to Ithaca in 1991.
+The Flyers have also won two FCS Mid-Major National Championships the first in 2002 and again in 2007.